romaniso/romaniso/README.md

 ## I am a Front-end Developer located in Poland!
 - I'm improving my skills in React, JS, SASS, Redux
 - I'm looking for a commercial work
-- I'm open-minded guy who loves creating and learning new things
+- I'm a open-minded guy who loves creating and learning new things